DaveCara/Wohnung/README.md

-####Homeless?
+### Homeless?
 Soon to be homeless?

 Housing market in Munich sucks.
 Going homeless is normal.
-Renting a dog house in Munich is out of middle class reach.
+Renting a dog house in Munich is out of the reach for middle class.

 One aspect (besides having a substantial salary) is to be quick to respond to new ads.
 Typically, if you respond to an ad later than 30